What is Glaucoma?

 Most preclinical glaucoma models rely on mechanical elevation of IOP (microbead occlusion, laser photocoagulation, episcleral vein cauterisation) as the primary driver of RGC loss.
 These models are well validated but do not address the subtype of glaucoma that develops without elevated IOP – so-called normal-tension glaucoma (NTG) – which accounts for a substantial proportion of glaucoma cases, particularly in older populations.
 NTG is thought to involve vascular dysregulation, impaired optic nerve head perfusion, and disrupted neuroprotective signalling rather than mechanical compression per se.
 The NO-sGC-cGMP axis sits at the intersection of these mechanisms: nitric oxide regulates trabecular meshwork tone and aqueous outflow, while the downstream cGMP signal provides direct neuroprotection to RGCs.

 Researchers studying systemic aging and CNS decline encounter glaucoma-like phenotypes in models where the primary manipulation is metabolic or vascular (sGC knockout, NO-donor pharmacology, PPAR-gamma activation) rather than ophthalmic.
 These aging-context publications require a functional visual endpoint that is sensitive to progressive, sub-acute RGC loss rather than the rapid catastrophic loss seen in acute IOP-elevation models.
-For the broader framing of aging-associated neurodegeneration, see Systemic Aging and CNS Decline.
-For therapeutic strategies that cross over from aging to glaucoma recovery, see Maintaining and Restoring Vision.

 How Striatech products help